Homepage

 The WASSMO system began operating in 2016, and over time, there has been a need to streamline the collection of data on water-related issues from member states.
 Gathering data using different reporting systems and separate processes has not only led to discrepancies between country data on national and global databases, but has also constrained the resources and (human, financial, technological, and organizational) capacity of member states.

-Strengthening capacity to use the WASSMO system: The UNEP-DHI Centre is currently conducting a capacity needs assessment for decision making and evidence-based policy advisory in six African Union member states.
-The study aims to determine the systemic and institutional capacity for reporting water sector progress through WASSMO across the continent.
-The six countries selected for the pilot assessment are Cameroon, Madagascar, Mauritania, São Tomé and Príncipe, Senegal, Tanzania.
+Strengthening capacity to use the WASSMO system: The UNEP-DHI Centre conducted in 2023 a capacity needs assessment for decision making and evidence-based policy advisory in six African Union member states.
+The assessment determined the systemic and institutional capacity for reporting water sector progress through WASSMO across the continent.
+The six countries selected for the pilot assessment were Cameroon, Madagascar, Mauritania, São Tomé and Príncipe, Senegal, Tanzania

 Experts from UNEP-DHI will meet with WASSMO country focal points, who are often representatives based in the Ministries of Water, as well as 2-3 key institutions.
 The integrated nature of sustainable water management across sectors, including environment, agriculture, and energy to name a few, requires synergies and collaboration in countries when it comes to submitting accurate and quality-controlled data on the state of water resources to WASSMO.

-The results and recommendations of the study will be presented to decision-makers at the UN 2023 Water Conference in New York by AMCOW and will serve as the foundation for a broader assessment and implementation of a training program to strengthen member states’ capacity to use WASSMO.
+The results and recommendations of the study were presented to decision-makers at the UN 2023 Water Conference in New York by AMCOW and will serve as the foundation for a broader assessment and implementation of a training program to strengthen member states’ capacity to use WASSMO.

 UNEP-DHI colleagues with WASSMO country focal points from the Ministries of Water in São Tomé and Príncipe (left) and Madagascar (right).